contiamo/operational-ui/src/Select/README.md

 The Select component presents users with a list of information with single-choice or multiple-choice options.
 Select elements can have options filled onClick, and also support filters.

+It implements the specification for a **Collapsible Dropdown Listbox Example** according to [WAI-ARIA v1.1](https://www.w3.org/TR/wai-aria-practices/examples/listbox/listbox-collapsible.html).

 ### Basic usage

 If the component is used with a string `value` prop, it behaves as a single select.
 Every time the value is changed, the options pop-up closes automatically.